scriptnull/vishnubharathi.codes/source/_posts/badger-with-meta.md

 })
 ```

-Just like the fact that you could use `WithTTL` to add a TTL to an entry, we could use `WithMeta` to store a metadata information about the key-value data.
+Just like the fact that you could use `WithTTL` to add a TTL to entry, we could use `WithMeta` to store metadata information about the key-value data.

 ```go
 err := db.Update(func(txn *badger.Txn) error {